kehantan/labbook/docs/buffers_solutions/mtt_stock.rst

 **Objective:** To prepare MTT reagent from MTT powder.

 * MTT comes in powder form.
-* Concentration of MTT we use in this lab is 5 mg/mL
+* Concentration of MTT we use in this lab is 5 mg/mL, can adjust to other concentrations for different use case.
 * MTT solution can be prepared on bench.
-* We usually prepare 10 mL of MTT working solution in 15 mL centrifuge tube and store in freezer (-20 C).
 * MTT solution is sensitive to light.
 Wrap the prepared solution in aluminium foil before storing in freezer.
 * Schematics for preparing MTT solution can be found `here <https://docs.google.com/presentation/d/1IIiZSPVcTfXI2qt4P9eORFXnCTqsc18I3t5ufM8Zi7M/edit?usp=sharing>`_.